DrukBot/Druk/README.md

-This is Druk made for the Bot Jam 2022
+# Druk

-Druk is a work in progress but offers many different features
+Druk is an open-source Discord bot made in Python.
+It was initialy meant to be an entry for a bot jam, but we, the devs, decided to continue the bot's development.